NicoWeidmann/discord-NicoBot/README.md

-# discord-DemocracyBot
+# discord-NicoBot
-Hi, I am DemocracyBot, a very simple [Discord](https://discordapp.com) Bot.
+Hi, I am NicoBot, a very simple [Discord](https://discordapp.com) Bot.
+Right now, I consist of two parts (cogs):

-My only feature and purpose is to deliver democracy to all the discord servers.
+My main purpose is to deliver democracy to all the discord servers.
 I facilitate this by providing an easy-to-use interface for creating and evaluating votes:

 * `!createvote <uid> <question> [answers...]` creates a new voting with a question and some possible answers
 * `!vote <uid> <answer>` votes on a previously created voting
 * `!evaluate <uid>` counts the votes and shows them in a beautifully crafted response

+The second, way cooler cog provides access to the python interpreter through the discord chat.
+This theoretically enables one to create discord bots within discord.

 For more information on my commands, have a peek at my `!help` command.